mozilla/ai-guide/templates/content/ai-basics/index.md

 LLMs are currently used to power chatbots and a wide variety of content tools that can generate text, images, video, and even code.
 But the very traits that make LLMs so powerful and useful also present important questions that technologists need to consider when developing and deploying them.

 By mimicking human language and creativity, LLMs have the potential to transform or even automate certain tasks or jobs.
 The mass harvesting of data to train these systems presents largely unresolved challenges to the principles of copyright, fair use, and fair compensation.
 The tendency of users to view LLM-powered tools as “officious oracles” can lead humans to make flawed or harmful decisions based on the biases and misinformation these systems can produce.
+LLMs can generate high quality prose that naturally invites consumers to forget that LLMs offer no guarantees of communicating factual or accurate information.

 At Mozilla, we believe that developers should take these risks seriously and cultivate both an understanding and awareness of how their chosen AI technologies behave and impact the world.
 By their very nature, open source LLMs offer a greater chance to achieve those goals.